Cetorhinidae Gill, 1861

 Rank: FamilyTaxon Status: accepted

-ChildrenCetorhinus Blainville, 1816Vernaculars (+) (-) Bokmål (Norwegian): brugdefamilien sources: PESI (A Pan-European Species directories Infrastructure) focal points English: basking sharks sources: Fishbase French: requins pélerin sources: Compagno, L.J.V.
+ChildrenCetorhinus Blainville, 1816Vernaculars (+) (-) English: basking sharks sources: Froese, R. & D. Pauly (Editors).
+(2025).
+FishBase.
+World Wide Web electronic publication. version (06/2024).
+French: requins pélerin sources: Compagno, L.J.V.
 (2001).
 Sharks of the world.
 An annotated and illustrated catalogue of shark species known to date.
 Volume 2.
 Bullhead, mackerel and carpet sharks (Heterodontiformes, Lamniformes and Orectolobiformes).
 FAO Species Catalogue for Fishery Purposes.
 No. 1, Vol. 2.
 Rome, FAO.
 269p.
-Norwegian: brugdefamilien sources: PESI (A Pan-European Species directories Infrastructure) focal points Norwegian Bokmål: brugdefamilien Norwegian Nynorsk: brugdefamilien Nynorsk (Norwegian): brugdefamilien sources: PESI (A Pan-European Species directories Infrastructure) focal points Spanish, Castillian: peregrinos sources: Compagno, L.J.V.
+Japanese: ウバザメ科 sources: Japan Agency for Marine-Earth Science and Technology.
+(2009 onwards).
+Biological Information System for Marine Life (BISMaL).
+Accessed on 2018-11-21.
+Norwegian Bokmål: brugdefamilien sources: PESI (A Pan-European Species directories Infrastructure) focal points Norwegian Nynorsk: brugdefamilien sources: PESI (A Pan-European Species directories Infrastructure) focal points Spanish, Castillian: peregrinos sources: Compagno, L.J.V.
 (2001).
 Sharks of the world.
 An annotated and illustrated catalogue of shark species known to date.
 Volume 2.
 Bullhead, mackerel and carpet sharks (Heterodontiformes, Lamniformes and Orectolobiformes).
 FAO Species Catalogue for Fishery Purposes.
 No. 1, Vol. 2.
 Rome, FAO.
 269p.
 Swedish: brugdhajarLiterature

 Genbank